jhderojasUVa/ToDo/todo_node_server/README.md

 http://localhost:3000/update?id=1&whatToDo=Anything&completed=false

 Will change the ToDo with id number 1 putting the content sent.
-Nothing more, nothing less
+Nothing more, nothing less.
+The Websocket version will respond to every connected client! (be aware of this).

 ## /refactor